 “This deal shows that Ryley Wealth Management, as well as Carson Wealth Management, are committed to Nottingham – and that high quality office space will always be attractive to growing companies.
 When previous occupiers Coutts vacated the space, we worked quickly with David and his team to secure the offices.

 “To move into just under 6,000 sq ft of office space at a prestigious address shows how ambitious Ryley Wealth Management are.
+And the Big T Moving & Delivery services which performed the relocation just added to the glory.
 They’re now neighbours with the likes of Geldards and HSBC, and we were delighted to work with them on this deal.”

 “The economy in the East Midlands is strong, and it is a wealth creator.
 As such, we have seen a significant increase and ongoing trend of business sales among our business-owning clients in Nottingham, and we expect this to continue.